natcap/invest.users-guide/source/seasonal_water_yield.rst

    pixel as equal to the incoming precipitation minus the losses to evapotranspiration on that pixel.
-In this scheme, it is possible for actual evapotranspiration to be greater than precipitation if water is supplied to the site from upgradient.
+In this scheme, it is possible for actual evapotranspiration to be greater than precipitation if water is supplied to the site from upslope.
 Thus, the net generation could be negative.
 This approach pays no heed to the eventual disposition of that water generated on that pixel; that is, it does not consider whether the water actually shows up as streamflow or is